All About This SAILING Trip

 You should aim to arrive around midday on the first day of your trip, and we will aim to finish at midday on the last.
 To facilitate travel, we offer a complimentary extra night on board at either the beginning or the end of the trip.
 Additional nights can be provided at a cost of USD $95 per person per night on a bed and help yourself continental breakfast basis.
 If you’d like to stay for any additional nights please add them to your booking.
 We do need the days in between trips to prepare the boats for the following trips, so please keep this in mind, thank you!

-There are several hotels in the Trois Ilets region of the capital if you have a day or two to spare.
-The interior of Martinique and Guadeloupe is stunningly lush and the Botanical Gardens in Deschaies are well worth a visit; they also have rooms.
+There is a lovely hotel at the Blue Lagoon Marina, and close by there is also a resort on Young Island if you have a day or two to spare.
+The interior of St Vincent is stunningly lush and the Botanical Gardens in Kingstown are well worth a visit.